Journaling Improves Amputation Recovery

-Journaling helps in amputation recovery.
+Journaling improves amputation recovery.
 You don’t know what journaling can do for your amputation till you try it.
 It puts a progression to your thoughts.
 You see the change in much more detail.
 By reflecting on things you wrote in the past, you see how much things have changed.

 Journaling (or keeping letters or diaries) is an ancient tradition that dates back to at least 10th century Japan.
 Successful people throughout history have kept journals.
 Presidents have maintained them for posterity; other famous figures for their purposes.
 Oscar Wilde, a 19th-century playwright, said: “I never travel without my diary.
 One should always have something sensational to read on the train.”